-Comprehensive income increased 21.12% in 2021 (2020 - decreased 3.20%) and the main driver for the increase was the decrease in loan allowance and write off expenses compared to 2020.
-LCU's staff work diligently and use strong, prudent credit granting policies that reduce the probability of credit losses.
-LCU's Gross Financial Margin was relatively stable with a 4.64% increase in 2021 (2020 - decrease 12.52%).
-This stability demonstrates LCU's ability to operate successfully despite a depressed interest rate market through a prolonged worldwide pandemic.
+Comprehensive income increased 293.53% in 2022 (2021 - increased 21.12%) and there were three contributing factors to the large increase: the one-time dividend payment from the sale of Concentra Financial, the unrealized gains from venture capital investments, and the rising interest rate market in 2022.
+Adjusting for the SaskCentral dividend and venture capital gains, comprehensive income increased 76.02% and this above average increase can be attributed to the rising interest rates and strong financial management.
+LCU's Gross Financial Margin grew substantially with a 111.85% increase in 2022 (2021 - increase 4.64%).
 Gross Financial Margin is calculated as the interest collected from members' loans, plus the interest earned on LCU investments, less interest paid on members' deposits, and less any interest LCU paid on its own line of credit.
 This is also referred to as our Net Interest Margin.